Atticuszz/Spark/docs/Learning/Paper/journals/IET/Submission.md

 > The authors of all submitted papers are __required__ to include a cover sheet with answers to the questions and requirements listed in this template.

 - [x] prepare the _Paper Submission Cover Sheet_
-****

 ### Type, Title, & Abstract

 - [ ] tile
-	- [ ] The title page of the manuscript, including statements relating to our ethics and integrity policies (see information on these policies below):
+	- [ ] The title page of the manuscript, including statements relating to our ethics and integrity policies (see information on these policies below)
+		- [ ] co-works _co-author details, email address_
+		- [ ] schools _including affiliation_
+		- [ ] Correspondence
+	- [ ] latex format

-> [!info]
+> [!quote]
 > - Data availability statement;
 > - Funding statement;
 > - Conflict of interest disclosure;
-> - Ethics approval statement;
-> - Patient consent statement;
-> - Permission to reproduce material from other sources;
-> - Clinical trial registration.
+> - Your co-author details, including affiliation and email address;
+> - An ORCID ID, freely available at [****https://orcid.org****](https://orcid.org/);
+> - A separate file containing a summary of the corresponding author’s profile.
+This should consist of: the corresponding author’s institutional email address; their profile page on their institution’s website; their Google Scholar page; and a list of up to ten most recent published papers with links (where available).

 - [ ] Abstract